hildevestol/ruby-cli-demo/README.md

 ## Container dependencies

 If you need some dependencies that aren't already installed in the container then you can add the needed dependendency in `.build-deps` and then run `make build` or `make setup` to rebuild the image with the new dependency.

-## GOTCHAS

-- Don't use `gem install` inside a container, but rather add gems to the Gemfile.